Enjoy a bus trip together.

 The trips will be rated (1 through 4).
 This indicates the level of walking as described below.
 Please understand these are simply estimates based on information provided to us by the specific locations we will be visiting/touring.

 Walking Level 3 – This tour includes moderate physical activity.
 The itinerary blends some longer tours with shorter tours and more leisure time.
-This includes walking tours, as well as walking slightly longer distances, upstairs, or uneven walking surfaces should be expected.
+This includes walking tours, as well as walking slightly longer distances, upstairs, or on uneven walking surfaces, which should be expected.